 A: There are no set requirements for the contents of the statement of purpose.
 The statement of purpose will be especially useful in the evaluation if it helps us to understand your goals in pursuing an advanced degree in history, the academic experiences that led you to choose to study history, and the topics or approaches to history that you find especially engaging.
 Feel free to include other information that you think is important for us to have in evaluating your application.
 The statement should be written in clear and correct prose; it is an opportunity to showcase your writing ability.

 A: The required academic writing sample should not exceed 35 pages double-spaced.
 Choose a sample that shows writing skills relevant to the study of history, for example, the ability to draw on primary historical evidence to form and support an argument, or the ability to assess and connect with the interpretations of other historians.
 If you do not have training in history, choose a writing sample that demonstrates an ability to formulate arguments and mobilize evidence to support them.

 A: History doctoral students receive full funding support for five years (four for students entering with an M.A. who choose to count those credits) through the Henry M. MacCracken Program.
 The MacCracken Program is a fellowship that covers tuition, registration, service fees for your degree program, student health insurance, and a 9-month stipend towards expenses.
-For the 2013 - 2014 Academic Year, the MacCracken amount was $25,060.
+For the 2015-2016 Academic Year, the MacCracken amount is $26,200.
 In addition, students receive three summers of funding.

 The Graduate School views teaching as a vital part of any doctoral degree.
 It has resonance for a student's intellectual development and professional preparation, especially for students pursuing academic careers or indeed, any career in which you must clarify ideas and speak about them persuasively.
 If you choose to participate in our teaching program, you will be compensated for each teaching opportunity into which you enter.
 This compensation is in addition to your MacCracken award.